-Once for all we are going to solve this query ” How to get a german driving licence (Führerschein) ” To get a German Driving License (Führerschein) is not rocket science but you have to follow a few steps to make your life easier.
-We are going through each and every step that is needed for German Driving License.
+Once and for all, we are going to solve this query ” How to get a german driving license (Führerschein) ” Although acquiring a German Driving License (Führerschein) may not be the most difficult task, there are still a few steps you should follow to make your life easier.
+Therefore, we are going through every step needed for German Driving License.

-There are different requirements depending on the country where you’re from.
-The legal driving age in Germany is 17 however you need to be accompanied by an adult until you reach the age of 18.
-This used to be 18 years of age but the Government has changed the rules a couple of years ago but remembers an adult company is a must who has had his German driver’s license for at least five years.
-So you can start taking driving lessons at the age of sixteen and a half to be able to drive the day of your birthday.
+Depending on your country of origin, there are different requirements.
+For example, the legal driving age in Germany is 17; however, you need to be accompanied by an adult until you reach the age of 18.
+This used to be 18 years of age, but the Government changed the rules a couple of years ago; remember, an adult company is a must for someone with a German driver’s license for at least five years.
+So you can start taking driving lessons at sixteen and a half to drive on your birthday.

 German Driving License Tests

-German Driving License Theory Test in English surely will help you to understand the complete procedure of German theory test like how much it cost what documents are needed.
+German Driving License Theory Test in English surely will help you to understand the complete procedure of the German theory test like how much it costs and what documents are needed.
 Please carefully follow what to do on “theory exam day”.

 - A learner should be able to drive on the German Autobahn.